 Tractor Fries - $5

-Curly fries - plain, rosemary sea salt or cajun.
+Straight cut fries seasoned with plain, rosemary sea salt or cajun spices.

 Fresh Squeezed Lemonade $4